 You can, however, prepare the muffins and freeze them; it will be best if you freeze them right after baking.
 Just wait until they cool down and close them in an airtight container.
 You can store them frozen for 3-4 weeks.
 I like to have a larger amount of muffins frozen, and when I prepare the children's lunch boxes for school, I take them out 30 minutes before so that they start the defrosting process.
 Then they are fresh, and the children are incredibly happy.

-We love these homemade muffins because we know what products they are made from, we can decide for ourselves whether to add and how much wholemeal flour for more fiber, and they are so sweet thanks to the bananas and muscovado sugar that the children do not mind the addition of dark chocolate chunk and not milk chocolate or white chocolate.
+We love these homemade muffins because we know what products they are made from, we can decide for ourselves whether to add and how much wholemeal flour for more fiber, and they are so sweet thanks to the bananas and muscovado sugar that the children do not mind the addition of dark chocolate chunks, and not milk chocolate or white chocolate.

 These moist muffins taste like bakery-style muffins and do not contain any unnecessary preservatives or flavor enhancers.
 They are simply healthy!